- About Us

 Zeleniuch-Jacquotte, Anne, M.D.

-Associate Professor; Director, Environmental Epidemiology Program; Director, Program in Epidemiology and Prevention, NYU Cancer Institute.
+Associate Professor; Director, Environmental Epidemiology Program; Director, Program in Epidemiology and Prevention, Perlmutter Cancer Center.
 M.D.
 1981 (medicine), Lille Medical School (France); M.S.
 1983 (biostatistics), Paris XI.

 Cancer epidemiology; methods in epidemiology and clinical trials.